-The purpose of this standard is to ensure that audiences are properly informed about the content of the programmes on offer.
-The audience should be able to rely on programme classifications, advisories and other information to give them an indication of a programme's likely content, which in turn allows them to regulate their own, and their children's, viewing or listening behaviour.
-The application of this standard differs markedly across the codes, reflecting the different platforms from which content is delivered.
+TThe purpose of this standard is to ensure that audiences are properly informed about the content of the programmes on offer.
+The audience should be able to rely on programme classifications, audience advisory symbols and written advisories (warnings), and other information to give them an indication of a programme's likely content, which in turn allows them to regulate their own, and children's, viewing or listening behaviour.

+Certain aspects of the application of this standard differ across the codes, reflecting the different platforms from which content is delivered.
 Primarily, the difference is in the application, or not, of classifications and timebands to programme content.
 In general, all broadcasters should provide audience advisories where broadcasts contain violence, sexual material, offensive language or other content likely to disturb or offend a significant number of viewers, to assist the audience in choosing programmes.
+For content on screens, where material is particularly strong or outside audience expectations, on screen warnings (written audience advisories) should also be given that clearly alert the audience to the content to be aired.
+Classifications and audience advisory symbols or written audience advisories (if applicable) must be visible and able to be considered by the audience, and played at the start of classified programmes.
+Classifications and audience advisory symbols (if applicable) must also be given after each ad break for programmes classified M, 16 or 18.

-In the free-to-air television context, there are clearly defined classifications and corresponding timebands (G, PGR and AO).
+In the free-to-air television context, there are clearly defined classifications and corresponding timebands (G, PG, M, 16 and 18).
+In 2020, changes were made to timebands on free-to-air television, bringing with it the obligation on free-to-air broadcasters to promote the availability of filtering technology (parental locks) which allow parents and quardians to control their children's viewing.
 There are no such timebands on radio, though it is recognised that children are more likely to be listening at certain times of the day, which are broadly consistent with children's viewing times on free-to-air television (for example, before and after school, up until 8.30pm on weekdays, and on weekends).

-Pay television uses a different system of classifications and audience advisories.
-Broadcasters fulfil their obligations by providing regular and consistent advice about programmes, including classifications and advisories (such as warnings), to enable their customers to make informed viewing decisions.
-They also promote the availability of filtering technology allowing parents and guardians to control their children's viewing.
-It is only where this filtering technology is not available that broadcasters must also ensure programmes are appropriately scheduled.
+Pay television uses the same system of classifications and audience advisories as free-to-air television but is not restricted by timebands.
+Broadcasters (for all platforms) fulfil their obligations by providing regular and consistent advice about programmes, including classifications and advisories (such as warnings), to enable their customers to make informed viewing decisions.
+They also promote the availability of filtering technology allowing parents and quardians to control their children's viewing.
+Where filtering technology is not available broadcasters must ensure programmes are appropriately scheduled taking into account children's normally accepted viewing times.